hanshizhong1105/learning/notes/mvf_lidar_3d_object_detection.md

 * Synergize the BEV and perspective view
 * The improvement of VoxelNet/SecondNet: change the hard voxelization to soft voxelizaiton.
-* Same loss function sa Second and PointPillars.
+* Same loss function as Second and PointPillars.
+* Has better performance than pointPillar and VoxelNet